 But the PRC has significant challenges to face.
-Its population is rapidly aging, partly as a result of the longstanding "one-child policy".
-The economic transition is still incomplete.
-Moreover, preserving the economic growth is of paramount importance for the Communist Party of China (CPC), since its legitimacy as the governing and only political party in the country is largely based on its ability to ensure economic development and improve the living conditions of its citizens.
-But sustaining growth poses several problems: the uncertainties over the sustainability of China's economic model and the stability of its financial markets.
-First, it demands huge amounts of energy, making China very dependent on hydrocarbons imports from abroad.
-Second, a too rapid development (literally fueled by coal) resulted in terrible levels of pollution.
+Its population is rapidly ageing, partly as a result of the longstanding "one-child policy", and the economic transition is still incomplete.
+Moreover, preserving the economic growth is of paramount importance for the CPC, since its legitimacy as the ruling party is largely based on its ability to improve the living conditions of its citizens.
+But this poses several problems: the uncertainties over the sustainability of China's economic model, the stability of its financial markets, the need of importing huge amounts of hydrocarbons from abroad and high levels of pollution.

 Moreover, the PRC is involved in territorial disputes with much of its neighbors and is surrounded by potential threats.
 As mentioned above, it is America's main strategic rival.
 In this regard, Beijing still lags behind Washington in terms of economic and military power; yet, it enjoys the advantage of concentrating all its power in East-Asia or the Asia-Pacific, while the latter is engaged in many other regions.
 Access to the open sea is essential China's economy, but the flow of goods and energy can be easily cut by the US in case of war, especially on chokepoints such as the Malacca Strait; and this would be devastating for China.
 Additionally, the coast (where much of China's population, cities and economic activities are concentrated) is vulnerable to attacks.